Archived-Organization-RollForGuild/rollforguild.com/README.md

 #### Commits

-Commits to this project should use the [Angule commit conventions](https://gist.github.com/stephenparish/9941e89d80e2bc58a153).
+Commits to this project should use the [Angular commit conventions](https://gist.github.com/stephenparish/9941e89d80e2bc58a153).
 We'll be adding a listing of allowed scopes in the future.